alexandrazykova/Regex-Tutorial/gist-template.md

 Range 0-9: matches a character in the range "0" to "9".

-_ character: matches a "_" characters.
+Character _ : matches a "_" characters.

 \. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n.

-"-" character: matches a "-" character.
+Character - : matches a "-" character.

 + quantifier to match 1 or more of the precending token placed outside of [].